josiah-mbao/chama-wallet/README.md

 - 💰 Record contributions from members
 - 📊 Retrieve all members with their total contributions
 - 🐳 Fully containerized with Docker Compose
-- ⚡ Built with FastAPI + SQLAlchemy + SQLite
+- ⚡ Built with FastAPI + SQLAlchemy + PostgreSQL

 ---